Invest in Crossroads Transition

 After the motel is renovated the housemother will be live in the two-story detached unit in order to be on-site loving support for the mothers and young children living there.
 All residents will come by referral only through area pregnancy centers, and similar non-profits for women and children escaping abuse but not needing to be in hiding!

-The motel has two separate buildings the one towards the back of the property we call the ‘L’ Building and a building towards the front.
+The motel has two separate buildings the one towards the back of the property we call the ‘L’ Building.
 There will be three two-bedroom apartments and a teaching kitchen open to the community room on the long end of the ‘L’.
-The short ‘L’ area will contain a laundry room, sitting room, playroom, and exercise room.
+The short ‘L’ area will contain a laundry room, sitting room, playroom, and exercise/craft room.
+Work on this building is our future focus and community need.

 our-heart-_-01_crossroads_rendering

-Being gardeners we envision the property at the side of the apartments as an area for fruit trees, vegetable, and flower gardens, and a play area for children under the Magnolia, in which each individual would be encouraged to participate.
+Being gardeners we envision the property at the side of the apartments as an area for fruit trees, vegetable plots, a sensory garden, pollinator garden and other flowers intermixed, plus a play area for children around and under the Magnolia Tree.
 These gardens would benefit the mothers and children as well as others who live on that street.
 Who wouldn’t rather look at flowers and trees than buildings?
 Nature is a great healer and even if gardening isn’t one of her interests, living with access to one is.
 In addition to the above we will have chickens, a workshop/potting shed, greenhouse, lath house, plus other ideas we are working on!
 To encourage good nutrition each mother will have a garden plot of her own to grow what she likes and her children will have the same in the Children’s Garden area, that they can create on their own, with a little help!
-We will have Master Gardeners available for teaching, as this will be a Teaching Garden and all will take part in maintaining it so their knowledge can be taken with them to their next home!
+We will have Master Gardeners available for teaching, as this will be a Teaching/Learning Garden and all will take part in maintaining it so their knowledge can be taken with them to their next home!

 Our Organic Garden Areas

 I don’t know one person who does not enjoy just “getting out” for a walk, read, or just be by themselves.
 This area would provide that capability.
-The common area between the apartments and the housemother’s unit will have play areas for the children, a patio, flowers, and a central walkway.
+The common area between the apartments and the housemother’s unit will have play areas for the children, a patio, and flowers,

-The results of this is all around us and we need to give these women a chance to be a productive part of our communities and be proud of their accomplishments and Crossroads Ministry wants to be one of those organizations doing just that.
+The results of this is all around us and we need to give these women, and their children, a chance to be a productive part of our communities and be proud of their accomplishments and Crossroads Ministry wants to be one of those organizations doing just that.

 Login